T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Formatting Examples
 ^^^^^^^^^^^^^^^^^^^

-Formating (i.e. wrapping of data with HTML tags etc.) can be achieved in two different ways:
+Formatting (i.e. wrapping of data with HTML tags etc.) can be achieved in two different ways:

 One can add formatting output directly into the SQL by either putting it in a separate column of the output or by using concat to concatenate data and formatting output in a single column.